trilhagroup/ETFlowView/README.md

 ### Trigger

 To trigger the update the update on the view's structure, you have to **manually** update the target frame.
 Do not use `sizeToFit`, since it will end up updating the inner views of public classes.

+Everytime a view is resized, `ETFlowView` will update its `contentSize` property to perfectly fit the content.

 Support
 --------